tobychui/4xMacropad/README.md

 #### Advance Use-cases

 If you want to generate automatic UTF-8 or big5 input to Windows program via this keyboard, it is also possible.
-See "zh-hk conv tool" folder for more details.
+See "tools/zh-hk conv tool" folder for more details.

 If you want to make this work with 3rd part key capture software like AutoHotkey, you can use F13 - F24 to send programmable key commands to your PC.
 This can be done using the Web Programming interface or the following pre-defined constant (with Keyboard_write) for advance key-bindings